thomas-institut/apm/README.md

 ```bash
 bash src/public/js/generateistanbuljs.bash
 ```
-*

 * browse to http://localhost:8888/public/test/js/runtests.html

-These also should all pass in the master branch.
+These tests should also all pass in the master branch.

 To run the app in development:
 * Create a configuration file in ``src/public``